 Home Composting Resources

-Below is a resource to get you started.
-Below are some simple ways to compost your household food waste, hassle-free, mess-free, ordor-free.
+Below are some resources and simple ways to compost your household food waste - hassle-free, mess-free, odor-free.

 Food Waste + Straw (or old leaves) + Water + Air = Compost (AKA Incredible Fertilizer)